-Data with a classification rating of 3 in any area that is sent via the internet or other media transmission facility, shall be sent securely via one of UTHSC-approved methods, i.e., encrypted email, secure file transfer protocol (SFTP), use of UT Vault.
+Data with a level 2 or higher categorization that is sent via the internet or other media transmission facility shall be sent securely via one of UTHSC-approved methods, i.e., encrypted email, secure file transfer protocol (SFTP), or use of UT Vault.
 (The data owner should coordinate with the Office of Cybersecurity in determining the solution that best enables the accomplishment of their work).